CoachbotSwarm/User-Guide/README.md

 *struct.unpack()* example:
 *struct.unpack(‘fffii’, msg_received[0][:24])*

 The first argument, ‘fffii’ specifies the expected message content types.
 The second parameter specifies the variable I am reading from.
 Whatever variable I save the output of the *robot.recv_msg()* in will contain the entire buffer of messages.
+If the robot does not see messages in the buffer, it will return None.
+For best practice and to account for latency in physical systems, add something in the algorithm to handle the potential case where the robot does not receive the message.
+For example, using blocking code in the form of a while loop to receive messages until that variable no longer reads as None.
 In this example, I am reading in the first message in the buffer and the [:24] specifies the message length, which is the byte length of the expected message.
-Since floats and integers are both four bytes each, we determine this message length by multiplying the number of variables expected in the message with the size of each variable, therefore, 6 x 4 = 24..
+Since floats and integers are both four bytes each, we determine this message length by multiplying the number of variables expected in the message with the size of each variable, therefore, 6 x 4 = 24.

 This function would be called in the following way, where the struct_unpack() function is called after receiving a message: